Home » Design Ideas & Inspirations » 20 Best Ways To Create an Open Floor Plan

 It’s easy for open floor plans to look stark and scattered.
 To avoid this, zoning is crucial.
 The easiest way, ironically, is to imagine as if there were walls around.
 How would you put the living, dining, kitchen, and bedrooms as separate rooms?

 Use this as a template to zone out rough placement for each room.
 Once the zones are marked right, use connectors.
 Connectors in interior design are elements that bind together different areas.
 They can be carpets, wall treatments, architectural features, flooring, lighting, or even art.
+You can use these connectors smartly to delineate spaces, especially when you’re designing open-concept living rooms, or open-concept bathrooms, while also blending them with the overall design.

 Kitchen Islands are the go-to in an open kitchen design.
 They double up as a serving or dining table during events and offer an unencumbered view.
-However, u shaped kitchen can provide the same advantages but with added storage and cabinetry space.
+However, u shaped kitchen design can provide the same advantages but with added storage and cabinetry space.
 Let the flooring flow from the dining into the kitchen for a seamless conversation between the two zones.

 Open floor plans bridge the gap between the exterior and interior impeccably.
 Sizeable floor-to-ceiling glass doors and windows look right at home in an open layout.
 Most often, the living or dining space opens into a garden or backyard, thus inviting nature inside and making the rooms look boundless!